How to use app passwords with CodeTwo software

 Remember to save this password or use the copy password to clipboard button before you close the window.
 You won’t be able to display this app password again, so if you forget it, you will need to create a new one.

-You can now use this app password when configuring a connection to Office 365 in CodeTwo software.
-Simply provide this password instead of your regular Office 365 password whenever requested to do so in the program (Fig. 7.).
+You can now use this password in your CodeTwo software to connect to Office 365.
+Use the app password instead of your regular Office 365 password whenever requested to do so in the program (Fig. 7.).

 If you cannot create app passwords, go to the multi-factor authentication page and make sure that on the service settings tab, under app passwords, the Allow users to create app passwords to sign in to non-browser apps option is selected (Fig. 8.).